 Dripping Faucets

-Dripping faucets are one of the most common plumbing problems in Connecticut .
+Dripping faucets are one of the most common plumbing problems in Connecticut.
 Not only are they irritating, but they also waste water, which reflects on your monthly bills.
-A single faucet can waste hundreds and hundreds of gallons of waters, increasing your water costs significantly.
+A single faucet can waste hundreds and hundreds of gallons of water, increasing your water costs significantly.

 Slow Draining Sink